-At Prospect Primary School, subjects taught by classroom teachers in line with F - 7 Australian Curriculum are English, Mathematics, Science, Health and Technologies (Design and Digital).
+At Prospect Primary School, subjects taught by classroom teachers are English, Mathematics, Science, Health and Technologies (Design and Digital).

-Subjects taught by specialist teachers are Visual Arts, Greek, Physical Education, Humanities and Performing Arts.
+Subjects taught by specialist teachers are Visual Arts, Greek, Physical Education and HASS (Humanities and Social Sciences).

 In Visual Arts at Prospect Primary School we are guided by the Australian Curriculum.
 Each class receives at least 2 Visual Art sessions for two terms.